base/base/docs/specs/interop/predeploys.md

 - The function MUST use `CREATE2` to deploy new contracts.
 - The salt MUST be computed by applying `keccak256` to the `abi.encode` of the four input parameters (`_remoteToken`, `_name`, `_symbol`, and `_decimals`).
-  This will ensure a unique `OptimismMintableERC20` for each set of ERC20 metadata.
+  This ensures a unique `OptimismMintableERC20` for each set of ERC20 metadata.
 - The function MUST store the `_remoteToken` address for each deployed `OptimismMintableERC20` in a `deployments` mapping.

 #### `createOptimismMintableERC20`